 - Credit score: Most lenders require a credit score of 700 or higher for real estate investing.
 However, some may offer less competitive rates to borrowers with a score as low as 620.

-- Debt to income ratio: DTI represents the percentage of your monthly income that goes toward debt.
+- Debt-to-income ratio: DTI represents the percentage of your monthly income that goes toward debt.
 You should aim to have a DTI of 43% or less.

 - Cash reserves: A lender will want to verify you can cover your mortgage even if your rental property is unoccupied.
 Consequently, you'll likely need at least three to six months of mortgage payments in your savings.